imfelix/imfelix.github.io/README.md

 ## Considerations

 - User experience
-  - Navigation - *How should the navigations be positioned?*
+  - Navigation - *How should the navigation links be positioned?*
   - Width of paragraph - *Keep it short, 11 - 12 words per line*
   - Line height - *Good amount of line-height for reading experience*
   - Font pairing - *This took me a good 3 hours to finalise on Freight Font Family*
+  - Font size - *Legibility?!*
   - Avoid hamburger menu - *Don't hide stuff behind those lines*
-  - Blog post - *Use border, background color, or separator lines to divide each posts?*
+  - Articles page - *Use border, background colour, or separator lines to divide each posts?*
+  - Articles details - *Published date, Reading time, and Tags*
+- Responsiveness
-- Responsiveness - width? padding? margin? font-size? - *flexbox to the rescue*
+  - width? padding? margin? font-size? - *flexbox to the rescue*
+  - There is more than 99 viewports and iPhone is just one.
 - Accessibility
   - Contrast - *Is the contrast AAA compliant?*
   - Icons - *Use words instead of brand icons - unless include screen-read text*